Xavrax/maciej-the-bot/README.md

 ## Bot's commands

-Is it possible to check all supported commands by running binary with `--help` flag, calling `help` command or look to [features/commands]() directory which contains feature files that explaining how commands should work using gherkin language.
+Is it possible to check all supported commands by running binary with `--help` flag or calling `help` command from discord chat.